moneroexamples/tutanota-compile-ubuntu/README.md

 ```

 ## What it has to do with Monero?

 Well, both [Tutanota](https://tutanota.com/) and [Monero](https://getmonero.org) take privacy of their users seriously.
+Also, maybe soon, one will be able to [donate](http://tutanota.uservoice.com/forums/237921-general/suggestions/9968298-accept-monero-xmr-for-donations) to Tutanota using Monero.

 ## How can you help?

 Constructive criticism, corrections of the website are always welcome.
-They can be made through gihub.
+They can be made through github.

 Some Monero are also welcome:
 ```